elastic/elasticsearch/TRACING.md

 Separately, there is the [`apm-integration`](./x-pack/plugins/apm-integration/) module, which works with the OpenTelemetry API directly to record trace data.

+## How is tracing configured?

+We have a config file in [`config/elasticapm.properties`][config], which configures settings that are not dynamic, or should not be changed at runtime.
+Other settings can be configured at runtime by using the cluster settings API, and setting `xpack.apm.tracing.agent.<key>` with a string value, where `<key>` is the APM agent key that you want to configure.

+### More details about configuration

+The APM agent pulls configuration from [multiple sources][agent-config], with a hierarchy that means, for example, that options set in the config file cannot be overridden via system properties.
+This is a little unfortunate, since it means that Elasticsearch cannot ship with sensible defaults for dynamic settings in the config file, and override them via system properties.

+Instead, static or sensitive config values are put in the config file, and dynamic settings are left entirely to the system properties.
+The Elasticsearch APM plugin has appropriate security access to set the APM-related system properties.

 ## Where is tracing data sent?

 You need to have an OpenTelemetry server running somewhere.
 For example, you can